Prominent Rhode Island politician Martin Howard might have thought twice about publicly supporting the Stamp Act of

 Martin Howard fled to England.
 His house was then put up for sale on September 9.

 Ultimately, all the stamp masters had to resign and the tax never took effect.
 Parliament repealed it in 1766.

 Martin Howard got the last laugh – sort of.
 He received an appointment as chief justice of North Carolina in 1767.
 When the Revolution broke out, though, he returned to England.

-Photos: ‘Judge Martin Howard, by John Singleton Copley,’ from the Museo Thyssen-Bornemisza; ‘Proof sheet of one penny stamps Stamp Act 1765,’ by Board of Stamps; Attack on the Governor’s House, engraver unkown.
+Photos: ‘Judge Martin Howard, by John Singleton Copley,’ from the Museo Thyssen-Bornemisza; ‘Proof sheet of one penny stamps Stamp Act 1765,’ by Board of Stamps; Attack on the Governor’s House, engraver unknown.
 With thanks to Journal of the American Revolution.
 This story was updated in 2021.